danny-avila/developer/prompt-v2.md

 }
 }'
 ```

-**Organization**
-To distribute routes, create a `routes` directory and separate route files for each feature.
-Define routes in each file using FastAPI's `Router`.
-In your main application, import and include these routers.
-Your AI service files should also be organized in a modular manner.

 **API Endpoints**
 Define endpoints corresponding to functions provided by the AI utility libraries.
 Use appropriate HTTP methods for each endpoint.
 For instance, an endpoint like POST /sentiment_analysis could accept text data and return the sentiment score.